 Prince Edward Island oysters shells and quahogs fresh off the sea

-Seafood and shellfish play in the kitchen Prince Edward Island and the Atlantic provinces of Canada.
+Seafood as well as crustaceans play an important role in the cuisine of Prince Edward Island and the Atlantic provinces of Canada play a major role.
 No wonder!
 The sea is nowhere far away.
-So we took a closer look at the delicacies that the ocean provides: Prince Edward Island shells, oysters and quahogs.
-We were invited to see John and Jackie Gillis in South Pinette, a small harbor on a sheltered bay about forty minutes from Charlottetown.
-John owns a property there on South Pinette Harbor, in front of which is his oyster bank, which he fishes throughout the year.
-They show us how to harvest the shellfish.
-And his wife Jackie explains how to cook them best.
+That's why on this trip we took a closer look at the delicacies that the sea delivers: Prince Edward Island mussels, oysters and quahogs.
+We were invited to John and Jackie Gillis's home in South Pinette, a small harbor on a sheltered bay about forty minutes from Charlottetown.
+John owns property there on South Pinette Harbor, in front of which is his oyster bed, which he fishes year-round.
+They show us how he harvests the shellfish.
+His wife Jackie also explains to us how best to prepare them.

 How do you collect oysters in the Wadden Sea?

-John has brought his oyster boat ashore because he can better demonstrate the oyster fishing process.
-For this he needs a kind of long pliers with which he searches for oysters on the bottom of the bay.
-He picks them up, measures their size, which must not be less than a certain limit, and collects them in his basket on board.
+John brought his oyster boat ashore because he could better demonstrate the oyster fishing process.
+To do this he needs a kind of long tongs with which he searches for oysters on the bottom of the bay.
+He picks them up, then measures their size, which must not be less than a certain limit, and collects them in his basket on board.
 If the oysters are too small, he throws them back into the water.
-"The punishments are severe, we are caught with oysters that are too small.
-And why should I take it too?
-They'll be a lot more interesting for me next year, ”he laughs.
-It shows us how differently the oysters can be shaped.
-"The shops only want the regularly shaped oysters," he says.
-"The eye eats with it."
+“The penalties are severe if we are caught with oysters that are too small.
+And why should I take it?
+Next year they will be much more interesting for me,” he laughs.
+He also shows us how different the shapes of the oysters can be.
+“The shops only want the regular-shaped oysters,” he says.
+“The eye eats with it.”
 But the unusual shapes of the crustaceans do not change the taste.
-These oysters end up in the domestic saucepan.
+These oysters all end up in the cooking pot at home.

 Opening oyster shells and quahogs is difficult

-In the dining room of the two, the table is full of fresh oysters and Prince Edward Island mussels, and John leads us inside.
-He takes a thick tea towel, grabs a sharp short knife and shows us how to open oysters and mussels.
-"You slide the knife sheath between the oyster halves and cut along the edge.
-Then you separate the gooey contents from the shell and can sip the oysters, ”he says.
-"Very simple."
-I prefer to leave the opening of the mussels and oysters to him, because it's not that easy.
-Opening the bowls requires skill and strength.
+In the couple's dining room, the table is overflowing with fresh oysters and Prince Edward Island mussels, and John leads us inside.
+He takes a thick tea towel, grabs a sharp short knife, and then shows us how to open oysters and mussels.
+“You slide the knife sheath between the oyster halves and cut along the edge.
+Then you separate the slimy contents from the shell and can slurp the oysters,” he says.
+“So it’s easy.”
+I prefer to leave the opening of the mussels and oysters to him, because it’s not that easy.
+Opening the shells requires skill as well as strength.

 How do you eat oysters clams and quahogs?

-I find the ingredients Jackie offers interesting for the crustaceans: there is tabasco, a tomato sauce with vegetables, fresh lemons, olives, horseradish, grated cheese and bacon cubes on the table.
-"You can eat the oysters fresh from the sea, but you can also cook them or throw them on the grill.
-A few minutes are enough for them to be ready. ”And she brings us various plates on which she serves us boiled mussels with carrots or oysters fresh from the charcoal grill.
+I find the ingredients that Jackie offers with the shellfish interesting: these include Tabasco, a tomato sauce with vegetables, fresh lemons, olives, horseradish, grated cheese and diced bacon.
+“You can eat the oysters fresh from the sea, but you can also boil them or throw them on the grill.
+A few minutes are enough for them to be ready.”
+She brings us various plates on which she serves us cooked mussels with carrots or oysters fresh from the charcoal grill.
 They are all delicious.
-I cannot decide which method of preparation I prefer.
-But when it comes to the ingredients, I quickly know that oysters and Prince Edward Island mussels taste best with fresh lemon.
+However, I can't decide which method of preparation I prefer.
+But when it comes to the ingredients, I quickly know: I like oysters and Prince Edward Island mussels best with fresh lemon.

 And how about you?
 Have you ever tasted oysters or Prince Edward Island clams fresh from the sea?